FREQUENTLY ASKED QUESTIONS (FAQ)

 How smart do I need to be to be a tutor?

-You should be able to explain concepts, link related topics, provide rationale, and explain intervening steps quickly and authoritatively, without substantial delay or hesitation.
+You should be able to explain concepts, link related topics, provide rationale and context, and explain intervening steps quickly and authoritatively, without substantial delay or hesitation.
 You need not know the subject with as much breadth and depth as a professor but you will need to provide students with an understanding that is broad, deep, substantial, helpful, accurate and consistent with that of an accomplished senior student.
-You should not be in need of a refresher and you should not require continuous use of teacher's manual, which in most cases is available.
+You should not be in need of a refresher and you should not require continuous use of a teacher's edition, which in some cases is available or can be requested.

 Will my knowledge be tested?